 - 1. In a pot over medium-high heat, combine the heavy cream, milk, and sugar and bring to a simmer, stirring constantly to prevent scorching.
 Remove the pot from the heat.

 - 2. In a heatproof bowl, whisk the egg yolks until smooth.
-Slowly drizzle 1/3 milk mixture into the egg yolks, whisking constantly.
+Very slowly drizzle 1/3 of the hot milk mixture into the egg yolks, whisking constantly.
 Pour the egg yolk mixture into the saucepan, whisking constantly.
 Add the vanilla bean and seeds to the mixture and whisk until combined.

 - Make the brown sugar crumble